project telehealth understanding the impact of virtual health care

 For those with hypertension, telehealth interventions have led to improvements in blood pressure control.

-In our analysis we will focus on two of the nation’s most prevalent chronic health conditions.
-Nationally, approximately 30M and 108M persons suffer from type 2 diabetes and hypertension.
-These are also two of the most important risk factors for heart disease, which remains as the leading cause of death in the United States.
+Our analysis focuses on two of the nation’s most prevalent chronic health conditions.
+Nationally, approximately 30 million people suffer from type 2 diabetes and 108 million have hypertension.
+These are also two of the most important risk factors for heart disease, which remains the leading cause of death in the United States.
 Patients with these conditions are also at higher risk for COVID-19 mortality.
 Moreover, underrepresented minorities and individuals with high social vulnerability disproportionately bear the burden of these common chronic conditions.

 Project aims